FrancoisVongue/20-days-challenge/NODE.md

     dotenv.config({ path: './config.env' }); // this add all the variables from the file
                                             // to node env vars
     ```
+    You need this package `because` variables in config.env are not environmental, they
+    are just text and this package sets environment variables of your system
+    accordingly to this file.

 4. E.g to add logging only in `development` environment
     ```js